imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/react-native.md

 For this, we would need a dummy backend app to authenticate our upload request.
 API authentication for upload always happens on the backend for security reasons.

-In the following section, we will establish a backend server for our utilization.
+In the following section, we will create a backend server that we can use.

 ### **Setting up the backend app**